The Monster Club

 The Monster Club is a 1981 British anthology horror film directed by Roy Ward Baker and starring Vincent Price and John Carradine.
 It is based on the works of the British horror author R. Chetwynd-Hayes.
 It was the final film from Milton Subotsky, who was best known for his work with Amicus Productions; Amicus were well known for their anthologies, but this was not an Amicus film.
 It was also the final feature film directed by Baker.

 Plot

 Prologue

-A fictionalised version of author R. Chetwynd-Hayes is approached on a city street by a strange man who turns out to be a starving vampire named Erasmus.
-Erasmus bites the writer, and in gratitude for the small "donation", takes his (basically unharmed but bewildered) victim to the titular club, which is a covert gathering place for a multitude of supernatural creatures.
-In between the club's unique music and dance performances, Erasmus introduces three stories about his fellow creatures of the night.
+A fictionalised version of author R. Chetwynd-Hayes is approached on a city street by a strange man who turns out to be a starving vampire named Eramus.
+Eramus bites the writer, and in gratitude for the small "donation", takes his (basically unharmed but bewildered) victim to the titular club, which is a covert gathering place for a multitude of supernatural creatures.
+In between the club's unique music and dance performances, Eramus introduces three stories about his fellow creatures of the night.